Passes & Permits

 Interagency Annual Recreation Pass features a photo of a recreational vehicle under a night sky.

-National passes cover entrance fees found in federal recreation areas such as National Parks and wildlife refuges.
-They do not cover fees at concession-managed day use sites and trailheads in Los Padres NF.
-To make the best choice on which pass to purchase, consider your future recreation plans.
+National passes cover entrance fees found a federal recreation areas such as National Parks and wildlife refuges.
+They also cover the use of facilities and services at many day use sites on Forest Service and Bureau of Land Management lands.

 Parks Management Company Logo shows a mountain and river